iree-org/iree/docs/developers/developing_iree/sanitizers.md

 passed to the IREE compiler when building modules used in tests, benchmarks, etc. (anything that internally uses the CMake `iree_bytecode_module` macro).

+The CMake option `IREE_BUILD_SAMPLES=OFF` is needed because samples [currently assume](https://github.com/google/iree/pull/8893) that the embedded linker is used, so they are incompatible with `IREE_BYTECODE_MODULE_FORCE_SYSTEM_DYLIB_LINKER=ON`.

-At the moment, CMake logic heavy-handedly encores that whenever `IREE_ENABLE_TSAN` is set, these other two CMake variables are also set.
+At the moment, CMake logic heavy-handedly enforces that whenever `IREE_ENABLE_TSAN` is set, these other two CMake variables are also set.
 That ensures that all tests succeed: no test is expected to fail with TSan.

-If you know what you're doing (i.e. if you are not building targets that internally involve a `iree_bytecode_module`), feel free to locally comment out the CMake error and only set `IREE_ENABLE_TSAN`.
-Also see [#8966](https://github.com/google/iree/pull/8966) for a past attempt to relax that CMake validation.
+If you know what you're doing (i.e. if you are not building targets that internally involve a LLVM/CPU `iree_bytecode_module`), feel free to locally comment out the CMake error and only set `IREE_ENABLE_TSAN`.
+Also see a [past attempt]((https://github.com/google/iree/pull/8966) to relax that CMake validation.

 ### MSan (MemorySanitizer)